grafana/kubernetes-app/README.md

 [Kubernetes](http://kubernetes.io/) is an open-source system for automating deployment, scaling, and management of containerized applications.

 The Grafana Kubernetes App allows you to monitor your Kubernetes cluster's performance.
 It includes 4 dashboards, Cluster, Node, Pod/Container and Deployment.
-It also comes with [Intel Snap](http://snap-telemetry.io/) collectors that are deployed to your cluster to collect health metrics.
+It allows for the automatic deployment of the required Prometheus exporters and a default scrape config to use with your in cluster Prometheus deployment.
 The metrics collected are high-level cluster and node stats as well as lower level pod and container stats.
 Use the high-level metrics to alert on and the low-level metrics to troubleshoot.

 ![Container Dashboard](https://raw.githubusercontent.com/raintank/kubernetes-app/master/src/img/cluster-dashboard-screenshot.png)